sourcegraph/sourcegraph-public-snapshot/doc/campaigns/quickstart.md

 For more information about campaigns see the ["Campaigns"](index.md) documentation and watch the [campaigns demo video](https://www.youtube.com/watch?v=EfKwKFzOs3E).

-## Configure code host credentials

-Campaigns need write permissions for the repositories in which you want to make changes.
-You'll need to add a personal access token for each code host you'll be publishing changesets on.

-See "[Configuring user credentials](how-tos/configuring_user_credentials.md)" for more detail on adding and removing user tokens beyond the quickstart below, or ["Code host interactions in campaigns"](explanations/permissions_in_campaigns.md#code-host-interactions-in-campaigns) for details on what the permissions are used for.

-To add a personal access token:

-1. From any Sourcegraph page, click on your avatar at the top right of the page.
-1. Select **Settings** from the dropdown menu.
-1. Click **Campaigns** on the sidebar menu.
-1. Click **Add token** next to the code host you want to configure.
-1. Go to the code host and create a personal access token with the exact scopes or permissions required, which are noted below the token text field.
-For more provider-specific detail, please refer to "[GitHub](how-tos/configuring_user_credentials.md#github)", "[GitLab](how-tos/configuring_user_credentials.md#gitlab)", or "[Bitbucket Server](how-tos/configuring_user_credentials.md#bitbucket-server)".
-1. Click **Add token** to save the token.

-The red circle next to the code host will now change to a green tick.
-Sourcegraph has everything it needs to publish changesets to that code host!

 ## Install the Sourcegraph CLI

 In order to create campaigns we need to [install the Sourcegraph CLI](https://github.com/sourcegraph/src-cli) (`src`).